tkhq/qos/docs/GUIDE.md

 ### 5.2 Execute Boot Standard

 **What this does**: Sends the manifest envelope and pivot binary to the fresh enclave.
-The enclave cryptographically verifies K=2 manifest approvals, validates the pivot hash, generates a fresh ephemeral keypair, and returns an attestation document.
-The ephemeral public key is embedded in the attestation for members to encrypt shares to.
+The enclave verifies K=2 manifest approvals, validates the pivot hash, prepares setup and live attestation state, and returns a setup attestation document.
+The setup ephemeral public key is embedded in the attestation for members to encrypt shares to.
 ```bash
 qos_client boot-standard \
   --manifest-envelope-path manifest-dir/manifest_envelope \